xantorohara/XantoTM1637/README.md

 3. Install these libraries (for example, via Arduino IDE: Sketch -> Include Library -> Add .ZIP Library...)
 4. Use it

-This dummy sample demonstrates basic usage of the library:
+This sample demonstrates basic usage of the library:

 ```cpp
 #include <XantoI2C.h>